Igor-Lacko/IPK-proj2/README.md

 DISPLAYNAME: l
 CONTENT: Malformed message received
 ```

-*Note: The client tried to pick up the message id from the given message and it sent a CONFIRM containing it, hence the weird value*

 ### Test case 2: Receiving a MSG message in auth state
 **Input file**: TestInputs/auth